Keyboard shortcuts

 use std::geo2d::*;

-sketch MySketch(a: Integer) {
+sketch MySketch(x: Integer) {

 } else {